 These are just two quick examples and a quick Google search will find many more.
 The importance of rest is important, and sleep is even more important to mental health.

-There is a strong difference between resting and sleeping.
+There is a strong difference between rest and sleep.
 The advantages to resting are clear in this article and the benefits are clearly proven in several scientific studies.
 Check out this one from John Hopkins Medicine on The Science of Sleep.

 Just because there is a difference between resting and sleeping does not mean that one means less than another.
 Both are equally important for your health and should be taken seriously.
 Meditation is a great way to really relax for a few minutes during the day, however it is not necessary.
 A simple sit down and tune out for a few minutes can help you almost as much.